HOP-Ubiquitous/Backend-JUbiboxOMA-Public/README.md

 Installation
 ============

+This software requires linux OS and root user.

 Go to bin/ folder and executes the .jar for launch the test

 - Usage: sudo java -jar JUbiboxOMA.jar "my ipv4 interface address"